42z-io/httpie/README.md

-Useful and opinionated middleware, and helper functions for HTTP based applications.
+Opinionated middleware, and helper functions for HTTP based applications.

+Why httpie?
+So you can have your pie and eat it to...?

 # Middleware